webarch-coop/ansible-role-phpmyadmin/README.md

 # phpMyAdmin

-This is an Ansible role to install [phpMyAdmin](https://www.phpmyadmin.net/), using `git`, it has, so far, only been tested on Debian Buster using the [Alpha version 5](https://github.com/phpmyadmin/phpmyadmin/releases).
+This is an Ansible role to install [phpMyAdmin](https://www.phpmyadmin.net/), using `git`, it has, so far, only been tested on Debian Buster.

+The [Alpha
+version 5](https://github.com/phpmyadmin/phpmyadmin/releases).

 This is role designed to be used with [Apache](https://git.coop/webarch/apache)